nmarcetic/messenger-app/README.md

 ## Client code
 Since we use power of browserify to split our client code in modules, like we do with nodejs, we must build client side code running the compiling process, without watching any files, use the `npm run build` command .
 You can check `public/build/` folder for `app.js` output (contains all our client side code with all bundles).

+**Note** When you change any client side file located under /public/src/ you must run `npm run build` command to apply the changes (e.g rebuild the code).

 #### Live reload coming soon